 What is Singles Day?

-A movement that began as an anti-Valentines Day protest by single Chinese people in the 1990's, has steadily grown into a globally celebrated occasion over the past three-decades and one of the biggest retail days.
+A movement that began as an anti-Valentines Day protest by single Chinese people in the 1990s, has steadily grown into a globally celebrated occasion over the past three decades and one of the biggest retail days.
 If you've got a keen eye for detail, you might have noticed that the date that Singles Day is celebrated (November 11th) is written as 11.11, or "one-one-one-one" - which is no coincidence.

 How can retailers make the most of Singles Day?

 1. The first way to make the most of the holiday is simple: promote it.
 We'd suggest creating a campaign around the holiday and marketing discounted prices or a holiday-specific sale to appeal to a Chinese audience (ideally with a Kiwi audience crossover).
-If you have an online store, this is particularly relevant as you'll be able to take advantage of the volumes of customer searching for Singles Day - which is a lot of traffic.
+If you have an online store, this is particularly relevant as you'll be able to take advantage of the volumes of customers searching for Singles Day - which is a lot of traffic.

-November 29: Black Friday
+November 25: Black Friday